This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Blackbirds as a Food Source for Other Animals

-- Nest raiders: Creatures like raccoons, snakes, and feral cats often raid nests to eat eggs and chicks.
+- Family-sized feasts: Raccoons, snakes, and feral cats raid nests to gobble up eggs or chicks.

 Blackbirds and Their Role in Seed Dispersal